Conditional Extremes with Graphical Models: Additional figures and simulation studies for Section 4.3

 \section{Additional figures and simulation studies for Section 4.3}

 In the main text, we considered data with a mixture of extremal dependence structures.
 We now repeat the simulation study in Section 4.3 of the main text for data that exhibits either full asymptotic independence (AI) or full asymptotic dependence (AD).
 For AI, we simulate from each of the (a) multivariate Gaussian (MVG), (b) symmetric multivariate Laplace (MVL), and (c) multivariate $t$- (MVT) distributions.
 In all cases, both positive and negative associations are investigated.
 For AD, we simulate from a multivariate Pareto (MVP) distribution.

 All simulation studies follow a similar pattern.
 For each true distribution, 200 datasets are sampled using a dependence structure consistent with $\mathcal{G}$ in Section \ref{Sec:Sim_Study_True_Dist}.
 Data are transformed from their canonical margins (e.g., Gaussian for the MVG distribution) to standard Laplace margins as per Section 3.1 of the main text.
-For all data sets, each of the one-, two- and three-step procedures is used to fit the SCMEVM with graphical covariance, where the graph is assumed to be known and correctly specified.
+For all datasets, each of the one-, two- and three-step procedures is used to fit the SCMEVM with graphical covariance, where the graph is assumed to be known and correctly specified.
 The three-step procedure is also used to fit the SCMEVM with independent and saturated covariances.
 For comparison, we also fit the original CMEVM \citepsupp{Heffernan_2004_supp} and the graphical extremes model \citepsupp{Engelke_2020_supp} (EHM).
 The mean absolute error (MAE) and root mean squared error (RMSE) of the model-based estimates form the basis of model comparison.
-For simulations that have positive associations, we use tail probabilities $\mathbb{P}[X_{A} > u_{X_{A}} \mid X_{i} > u_{X_{i}}]$ (for all sets $A \subseteq V_{\mid i}$ and $i \in V$) for model comparison, while for those that have negative associations we use probabilities of the form $\mathbb{P}[X_{A} < u_{X_{A}} \mid X_{i} > u_{X_{i}}]$ for model comparison.
+Such metrics are calculated via probabilities of the form $\mathbb{P}[\boldsymbol{X}_{A} > u_{\boldsymbol{X}_{A}} \mid X_{i} > u_{X_{i}}]$ ($\mathbb{P}[\boldsymbol{X}_{A} < u_{\boldsymbol{X}_{A}} \mid X_{i} > u_{X_{i}}]$) for simulations that have positive (negative) associations and for all sets $A \subseteq V_{\mid i}$ and $i \in V$